 This book explains the best conditions for buying, holding, and flipping properties.
 It also provides key insights into how to be a successful investor—like avoiding certain kinds of properties.

-Bronchick and Dahlstrom together have over 40 years of experience buying and selling properties, making them a great resource for learning about flipping.
+Bronchick and Dahlstrom together have over 40 years of experience buying and selling properties, making them great resource for learning about flipping.

 In this book, the duo explains how to make money fast when flipping houses, along with some key pitfalls to avoid along the way.